The Way Forward on Security

 Adults who cannot work, due to a severe disability that justifies the receipt of disability benefits, should always get disability benefits that lift them out of poverty.
 At the same time, they should have clear incentives to work, and no penalty for marriage.

-Seniors who have reached 65 or more and retired on Social Security should always receive a Social Security payment that gets them well above the poverty line.
+Seniors who have reached 65 or more and retired on Social Security should also always receive a minimum Social Security payment that gets them well above the poverty line.

 The Evidence: Dramatic Reductions in Unemployment and Poverty